AdobeDocs/workfront.en/help/classic/resource-mgmt/legacy-res-planning/legacy-fte.md

 When you associate a user with an FTE value and a primary job role, the job role is automatically associated with that FTE of the user in the Resource Management tools (Resource Budget Manager and Capacity Planner).&nbsp;

-### Assign FTE to a job role using the Resource Budget Manager
+### Assign FTE to a job role using the Resource Budget Manager {#assign-fte-to-a-job-role-using-the-resource-budget-manager}

 If you associate a user with multiple job roles, only their primary job role FTE&nbsp;appears in the Resource Budget Manager by default.
 If you want their secondary job roles to have FTE values in the Resource Management Tools (Resource Budget Manager and Capacity Planner), you will have to manually configure&nbsp;the allocation for each&nbsp;secondary role using the Resource Budget Manager.